LeBraveLittleToaster/BluetoothLamp_Homeautomation/README.md

 # BluetoothLamp_Homeautomation

+Archive Notes:
+- Arduino code is mostly in branch:dev_main/arduino
+- Project was superseeded by XLight

 Version 1 was more or less a project where I play trial and error with my PC.

 Now I start over with Version 2, much more experience and a much simpler and more suitable architecture.
 This time the focus is on a touch screen interface rather then a website based control center